 The main goal of natural flea prevention?
-Make it through flea season without an infestation, keep flea populations at a minimum and a happy itch-free dog.
+Make it through flea season without an infestation.
+You want to keep flea populations at a minimum and a happy itch-free dog.

-Once fleas are in your house and on your dog, you’ve got a whole lot of crappy work ahead of you … weekly flea baths for your dog, washing every bit of fabric in your house, vacuuming everything under your roof.
+Once fleas are in your house and on your dog, you’ve got a whole lot of crappy work ahead of you.
+Weekly flea baths for your dog, washing every bit of fabric in your house, vacuuming everything.
 Several times over, in fact, to make sure the infestation is completely gone.

 Flea prevention is a whole lot easier than trying to get rid of them once they’ve taken over.
 How do you prevent flea infestations and keep them off your dog?

-Follow these tips and home remedies for fleas and make natural flea prevention simple and easy.
+Use these home remedies for fleas and make natural flea prevention simple and easy.

-But first, let’s start with the outdoors and try to keep the fleas out of your home and off of your dog so you’ll never have to use my remedies.
+But first, let’s start with the outdoors.
+Try to keep the fleas out of your home and off of your dog so you’ll never have to use my remedies.

-When soil temperatures rise above 45 degrees for at least 2 to 3 weeks (spring, summer and fall in most areas), use nematodes to minimize flea populations.
+When soil temperatures rise above 45 degrees for at least 2 to 3 weeks use nematodes to minimize flea populations.

 Nematodes are your best friends when it comes to keeping your yard flea-free.
 If fleas aren’t in your yard, they’re less likely to find their way onto your dog.

 Nematodes are tiny wormlike multicellular animals found in the soil.
 There are a lot of different kinds of nematodes, good and bad.
 The good ones I’m talking about here are beneficial in controlling many garden pests like ants, termites and grubs — but they also eat fleas!